danReynolds/SummonerExpert/README.md

 Response: "Poppy's title is Keeper of the Hammer"

-You can also check out the text [demo](https://bot.api.ai/a4a9061a-4d47-4f50-96c4-4bc40e9342f3) here and wait for it to arrive on your Google Home or Google Assistant enabled device soon!

 We're looking to add more features as people request them so feel free to get in touch and suggest valuable advice we can provide to help summoners.